 i18next translations are monolingual, so it is recommended to specify a base file with (what is most often the) English strings.

-Note: Weblate supports the i18next JSON v3 format.
-The v2 and v1 variants are mostly compatible, with exception of how plurals are handled.
+Note: Weblate supports the i18next JSON v3 and v4 variants.
+Please choose correct file format matching your environment.

+The v2 and v1 variants are mostly compatible with v3, with exception of how plurals are handled.